 EAP 1540 ENGLISH FOR ACADEMIC PURPOSES, WRITING (3 CREDITS)

 This is an introductory course to essay writing.
 It is intended for non-native students of English who wish to develop their writing ability for business or academic purposes.
 Level: High Intermediate.
 Successful completion of this course requires a grade of “C” or better.

+Students may apply up to a maximum of 12 credit hours of EAP college-level credits toward a degree

 PREREQUISITES FOR THIS COURSE: